Gene-Weaver/VoucherVision/README.md

 ---

-# Installing VoucherVision
+# Installing VoucherVision (using PIP)

 ## Prerequisites
-- Python 3.10 or later
+- Python 3.10.4 or later
 - Optional: an Nvidia GPU + CUDA for running LeafMachine2

 ## Installation - Cloning the VoucherVision Repository